 Therapists who have seen how people can be helped have organized to find ways to protect the rights of patients who seek treatment as well as the rights of the therapists who treat them.
 For more information, contact the National Association of Research and Therapy of Homosexuality.
 While it is true that no one should be coerced into treatment, the reverse is also true that no one should be denied treatment if they want it.
 Ultimately, it is an issue of personal freedom and self-determination.

-Gay advocates would like you to believe there is latent homosexuality in all men because it gives credence to their position that homosexuality is natural and occurs to some degree in everyone.
-What they call latent homosexuality is nothing more than the natural, right desires for companionship, acceptance, and healthy relationships.
+Gay activists would like you to believe there is latent homosexuality in all men because it gives credence to their position that homosexuality is natural and occurs to some degree in everyone.
+What they call latent homosexuality may be nothing more than the natural, right desires for companionship, acceptance, and healthy relationships.
 The only thing potentially homosexual about it is that if not fulfilled through healthy relationships, it could lead to homosexuality.